Top

-McDonalds chicken nuggets are a favourite with children in many families.
+McDonalds chicken nuggets are a favorite with children in many families.
 Parents buy the ‘chicken nuggets’ believing they are indeed made from just chicken.
 McDonalds even provides flyers titled “A Full Serving of Nutrition Facts: Choose the Best Meal for You.”
 However as you can see from the ingredient list below, there is a lot more than just chicken.

 Chicken, water, salt, modified cornstarch, sodium phosphates, chicken broth powder (chicken broth, salt, and natural flavoring (chicken source)), seasoning (vegetable oil, extracts of rosemary, mono, di- and triglycerides, lecithin).
 Battered and breaded with water, enriched bleached wheat flour (niacin, iron, thiamine mononitrate, riboflavin, folic acid), yellow corn flour, bleached wheat flour, modified corn starch, salt, leavening (baking soda, sodium acid pyrophosphate, sodium aluminum phosphate, monocalcium phosphate, calcium lactate), spices, wheat starch, dried whey, corn starch.
 Batter set in vegetable shortening.
 Cooked in partially hydrogenated vegetable oils, (may contain partially hydrogenated soybean oil and/or partially hydrogenated corn oil and/or partially hydrogenated canola oil and/or cottonseed oil and/or sunflower oil and/or corn oil).
 TBHQ and citric acid added to help preserve freshness.
 Dimethylpolysiloxane added as an anti-foaming agent.